deNBI/cloud-user-docs/wiki/Compute_Center/Tuebingen.md

 # de.NBI Cloud Tübingen
 Welcome to the de.NBI Cloud site Tübingen.
-In the following we will give you a basic introduction how to use our cloud site.
+In the following we will give you a basic introduction on how to use our cloud site.

 ## How to get in contact with us
-In case you have questions or want to give us any kind of feedback, please contact us via <denbi@zdv.uni-tuebingen.de>.
+If you need support, have questions or want to give us any kind of feedback, contact us via <denbi@zdv.uni-tuebingen.de>.

 If you need help please add the **ID** of your instance/volume, your operating system and in which region it is located.

-## Giving access to de.NBI admins
+### Giving access to de.NBI admins
-If like to give us access to your VM that we can help you "hands on", add our keys by adding the following lines to the file ~/.ssh/authorized_keys
+If you need to give us access to your VM that we can help you with internal configuration and debugging, add the following keys/lines to the VM's `~/.ssh/authorized_keys`
 ```
 ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAIAzQ86aCv9uzRcm9LTt4lP7sLgNAucZoZuqCtWGvF4sy FabianPaz@denbiadmin
 ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAABgQCfgmdfTN99ARbIsk4IuadXC1mQrSRwZHkrjx6VPRvFS3Keq0Z77qOIawn/Umyf4GiqJHzm2hcwGsUHcCpIbLfZylY0qAmW+rNvCvescU36CKJhI4d4Rax1NGy7As+hiSXbFollr64kwhSIguT4r/khWMzCLWGQIHH+UlKOirk+snYJ5skFtrT9NlBNme7juj2PatiIH58gthlkexoxfnH/mhk5DDIqNcBHbQwS5Rw9CUnlWSNJSV1DvSXUcp7ncIWJgHVSh4yUxDn/LcH/fp0yhdB5dXAJtetNYnnXacXPA4k/dneCJm4lUtmyv8nsSDQ2Dzqv9dlAsPssNp6l1qV8LqvBrwqPneuyzgZhz1s3URoaDzZ2EVvg7aH/DMtRZq7RJKnzCSqGAeZFWMd574VEv5Ghmc1Hw93AZcmD7DZERp0NmF/kSKIJcaslcblkSkDHUlVFiudNaXBVafV2aR/EuA86+zO5n5s3vCKRw4LKc50i6DReUwHgXvjbHcy5R8s= AmirBaleghi@denbiadmin
 ```

 ## General concept of the de.NBI Cloud Tübingen
-A cloud like the one you will use here can be seen as computing resources which are available on demand.
+The de.NBI Cloud Tübingen offers compute and storage resources on demand: it provides infrastructure as a service (IaaS).

-You can get much more compute cores (CPU), main memory (RAM) and also storage capacity than you have available on your own work station.
-The de.NBI Cloud Tübingen provides you the mentioned resources as an infrastructure (IaaS).
+Users get access to more compute cores (CPU), main memory (RAM), GPUs and storage capacity than available on local work stations.
-The available resources are used by starting Virtual Machines (VMs) on the provided computing machines.
-You can start different virtual machines with different Linux based operating systems (OS) which consume different kind of resources.
-The VMs can be customized on your own to fit your needs in the best way.
+Compute resources are provided via virtual machines (VMs) which provide flexibility as they can
+ - have different Linux based operating systems (OS)
+ - be assigned different (kinds/amounts of) resources
+ - customized/configured internally
+ - snapshotted to revert to previous states
+ - cloned to scale out
+ - attached to serveral storage solutions

-What you get is a computing infrastructure where you can run calculations or simulations with a flexible amount of resources in your own computing environment (VM).
+In short, user needs are met by providing a customizable computing infrastructure that can run calculations, simulations and services with a flexible amount of resources.

 ## Login
 You need to apply for a login for https://denbi.uni-tuebingen.de.

-The cloud site in Tübingen consists of two sites that are called RegionOne and RegionTwo.
-The two regions offer different resources.
-RegionOne offers low memory CPU nodes and high memory CPU nodes.
-RegioTwo offers medium memory CPU nodes and GPU nodes (NVIDIA V100).
-Also the storage components of these two regions are divided but have the same capabilities.
-Depending on which region your resources are please switch to the specific region.
-Per default RegionOne is chosen after the login.
-If you need to change to RegionTwo click on the `RegionOne` button in the upper left corner of the browser window.

-Please note, you are responsible for everything that happens with the virtual machines (VMs) you deploy!
-We as resource provider are not liable for anything and do not give any guarantees.
+The cloud site in Tübingen consists of two sites which offer different compute resources.
+- _RegionOne_ offers low- and high-memory CPU nodes and some H200 GPUs.
+- _RegioTwo_ offers medium- and high-memory CPU nodes and the majority of our GPU resources (V100, RTX A6000 and H200).

+Each region has separate storage backends with the same capabilities and capacities.
+By default _RegionOne_ is chosen after the login.
+Use the drop-down menu in the upper left corner of the dashboard to change it.

+### Policies

+!!! note
+    To make unused but blocked resources available to everybody we will shelve and offload VMs that have been shutoff or inactive+errorneous for more than 7 days.

+    We also reserve the right to convert shelved VMs to storage volumes to free public IPv4 addresses.
+    We'll notify the project PI when this happens.

 ## SSH-Keys